princeton-nlp/SWE-agent/README.md

 [virtual environments]: https://realpython.com/python-virtual-environments-a-primer/

 ### Fallback: Run with docker

+> [!warning]
+> The latest containerized version does not yet provide the web interface.

 Instead of installing SWE-agent from source, you can also run the software directly using Docker.